vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/plugins/feed.md

     );
   ```

-A custom filter funciton, used to filter feed items.
+A custom filter function, used to filter feed items.

 ### sort